-Longbranch homes are even safer from fire damage these days with an improved Protection Class (PC) rating for the Longbranch fire station by the Washington Survey and Rating Bureau (WSRB).
+Longbranch homes are safer from fire damage these days with an improved Protection Class (PC) rating for the Longbranch fire station by the Washington Survey and Rating Bureau (WSRB).

 “The Longbranch area was rated PC-9; it will now be rated PC-5.
 As with all other areas of the fire district, you receive the Class-5 rating provided your home is within five driving miles of a fire station and you have a hydrant within 1,000 feet of your property.
-If you do not have a hydrant close enough, then your rating is adjusted to a Class-6,” according to Key Peninsula Fire Chief Guy Allen who announced the news Aug.
+If you do not have a hydrant close enough, then your rating is adjusted to a Class-6,” according to Key Peninsula Fire Chief Guy Allen, who announced the news Aug.
 1.

 PC ratings rank a community’s fire protection system, providing insurance companies with information they then use to set homeowner insurance rates.
 The highest rank, Class 1, represents an excellent fire protection system.
 The lowest rank, class 10, indicates zero protection.
-Classes 9 and 10 are considered unprotected.
-Often these are rural areas without sufficient hydrants or fire departments.
+Classes 9 and 10 are both considered unprotected.
+Often these are in rural areas without sufficient hydrants or fire stations.
 Specific PC ratings are tied to each home’s proximity to a fire station and hydrant.

 In Longbranch, fire hydrants are located at Taylor Bay Estates, Driftwood Point and on Tipperary Drive.

 PC ratings are made after a careful and complete inventory of a fire department’s staffing, equipment, communications and water systems.
 As a member of WSRB himself, Allen was able to predict the Longbranch drop to PC-9 several years ago and knew it would take additional staffing to bring it back up.

 The water-bound geography of the Key Peninsula means assistance from neighboring fire departments can be slow to arrive in an emergency, making the need for volunteers even more important.